manusuena/Procedural-City-Layout-Generation/README.md

 # City-layout-genretion
 master project

+: I took part in this project for my Master Degree as my dissertation. this project consisted in using python and Mcedti to apply procedural content generation techniques to Minecraft for the generation of more realistic looking settlements that simulate the way real-world settlements are planned by separating the space into districts.

 link to original GDMC competitors Troy,Trent & Ryan code modified for the building generation: https://drive.google.com/file/d/1FEywsza2haHKBab_tkXLyWiXir_XqcXA/view link for Mcedit: https://github.com/mcgreentn/GDMC